Jacob Markström

-Jacob Anders Markström (born 31 January 1990) is a Swedish professional ice hockey goaltender and plays for the Calgary Flames of the National Hockey League.
-He was selected by the Florida Panthers in the second round, 31st overall, of the 2008 NHL Entry Draft.
-He has also played for the Vancouver Canucks.
+Jacob Anders Markström (born 31 January 1990) is a Swedish professional ice hockey player who is a goaltender for the New Jersey Devils of the National Hockey League (NHL).
+He was selected by the Florida Panthers in the second round, 31st overall, of the 2008 NHL entry draft.
+He previously played for the Panthers, Vancouver Canucks, and Calgary Flames.

 Playing career

 Brynäs IF

 Markström signed a two-year contract with the Brynäs IF senior team on 12 May 2008.
 He had previously been playing for the Brynäs IF junior team.
-The following month, after solid performances in the Swedish Hockey League and internationally for Sweden in the Under 18 and World Junior tournaments, the butterfly style goaltender was selected 31st overall in the 2008 NHL Entry Draft as the first choice of the Florida Panthers.
+The following month, after solid performances in the Swedish Hockey League and internationally for Sweden in the Under 18 and World Junior tournaments, the butterfly style goaltender was selected 31st overall in the 2008 NHL entry draft as the first choice of the Florida Panthers.

 In 2009–10, Markström led the Elitserien in the save percentage (SVS%) and goals against average (GAA) statistics, with 92.72% and 2.01 respectively.
 On 1 June 2010, it was announced that the Panthers and Markström had agreed to terms on an entry-level contract.

 Florida Panthers

 On 23 January 2011, Markström made his NHL debut at the Prudential Center in Newark when he replaced starter Scott Clemmensen at the start of the second period in a loss against the New Jersey Devils.
 Upon his debut, he became the youngest goaltender to ever play for the Panthers.

 Markström was then sent back to Florida's AHL affiliate team, the Rochester Americans.
 The team directives argued that Markström needed to get used to hockey in North America since players had different shooting tendencies.
 The goaltender struggled during his first season in the AHL and also injured his knee.
 After surgery in South Florida, Markström worked to get back in the game, hoping to have a real shot at the NHL level.

 With Tomáš Vokoun departing via free agency for the Washington Capitals, Markström attended Florida's September 2011 training camp to compete for a starting or backup position with fellow goaltenders José Théodore and Scott Clemmensen, ultimately being awarded the backup role when Clemmensen was injured.
 On 22 October, Markström earned his first NHL win when he played in the third period against the New York Islanders and made 18 saves on 18 shots.

-Markström started the lockout shortened 2012–13 season in the AHL, but with the starter José Théodore suffering an injury on 2 March that forced him to miss the rest of the season, Markström was given the de facto full-time role, starting most of their games during the remainder of the season.
+Markström started the lockout-shortened 2012–13 season in the AHL, but with the starter José Théodore suffering an injury on 2 March 2013, that forced him to miss the rest of the season, Markström was given the de facto full-time role, starting most of their games during the remainder of the season.